Huawei plans to pack 5G into its foldable phone, says report

-Chinese technology giant Huawei rolled out a bundle o' products this week at its Mate 20-series phone launch, and in interviews after the event, CEO Richard Yu told reporters "We are working on foldable phones," Yu said.
-Foldable 5G phones."
+Chinese technology giant Huawei rolled out a bundle o' products this week at alongside the launch of its Mate 20 and Mate 20 Pro phones.
+In interviews during the launch event, CEO Richard Yu reportedly confirmed the company is working on a foldable phone that will also sport 5G.

 It's no secret that Huawei and Samsung are working on foldable phones, rumored to arrive in 2019, or that globally the telecomm industry is racing to roll out 5G for 2019, but it's the first time the two buzzworthy technologies have been linked in Huawei's plans.